By Lauren Wilkinson

 In the year that follows, Marie will observe Thomas, seduce him, and ultimately, have a hand in the coup that will bring him down.
 But doing so will change everything she believes about what it means to be a spy, a lover, and a good American.

-Inspired by true events--Thomas Sankara is known as "Africa's Che Guevara," but his story is not widely known in the United States--this novel is sweeping historical fiction with an enthralling espionage thriller at its core, and introduces a powerful new literary voice.
+Inspired by true events - Thomas Sankara is known as 'Africa's Che Guevara', but his story is not widely known across the world - this novel is sweeping historical fiction with an enthralling espionage thriller at its core, and introduces a powerful new literary voice.

 Lauren Wilkinson grew up in New York City and lives in the Lower East Side.
 She earned her MFA in Fiction and Literary Translation from Columbia University and has taught writing at Columbia and the Fashion Institute of Technology.
 She has received writing fellowships from the Center for Fiction and the MacDowell Colony, and her fiction has appeared in Granta.